MehradSm/Modified-Spline-Regression/README.md

 The code is divided to three categoris:

-1. The https://github.com/MehradSm/Modified-Spline-Regression/blob/master/main.m MATLAB file contains the main framework to run the experiment.
+1. The [main.m](https://github.com/MehradSm/Modified-Spline-Regression/blob/master/main.m) MATLAB file contains the main framework to run the experiment.
 2.

+The []